rockyzhang24/lf.vim/README.md

 How to use it
 -------------

-The default shortcut for opening Lf is `<leader>f` (\f by default).
+The default shortcut for opening lf is `<leader>f` (\f by default).
 To disable the default key mapping, add this line in your .vimrc or init.vim: `let g:lf_map_keys = 0`.
 Then you can add a new mapping with this line: `map <leader>f :Lf<CR>`.

-The command for opening Lf in the current file's directory is `:Lf`.
+The command for opening lf in the current file's directory is `:Lf`.
-When opening (default 'l' and '<right>') a file from the lf window, Vim will open the selected file in the current window.
+When opening (default 'l' and '<right>') a file from the lf window, vim will open the selected file in the current window.
 To open the selected file in a new tab instead use `:LfNewTab`.

-(Note that the the lf `open` command is required to return to the originating vim session.
+(Note that the lf `open` command is required to return to the originating vim session.
 E.g. the `edit` command opens a new process of $EDITOR.)

-For opening Lf in the current workspace, run `:LfWorkingDirectory`.
+For opening lf in the current workspace, run `:LfWorkingDirectory`.
 Vim will open the selected file in the current window.
 `:LfWorkingDirectoryNewTab` will open the selected file in a new tab instead.